M-Files/Developer-Portal/APIs/REST-API/Creating-Objects/index.md

 redirect_from: /APIs/REST-API/Creating-And-Updating-Objects/
 ---

+This page focuses on creating objects using the REST API.
+Details on creating objects using the COM API can be found [in the dedicated page]({{ site.baseurl }}/APIs/COM-API/Creating-Objects/).
+{:.note}

 To create an object via the M-Files Web Service, make a POST request to [/objects/(type)](http://www.m-files.com/mfws/resources/objects/type.html).
 This endpoint takes an [ObjectCreationInfo](http://www.m-files.com/mfws/structs/objectcreationinfo.html) containing information for the new object and returns an [ObjectVersion](http://www.m-files.com/mfws/structs/objectversion.html) representing the newly-created object.

 The examples below are written in C# and use objects from the [downloadable code samples](http://www.m-files.com/mfws/samples.html), which contains an `MFWSStructs.cs` file.
 This file contains structures that mimic the JSON structures expected by the M-Files Web Service.
 These are used to simplify the creation of objects, but are not directly required for use with the Web Service.
 Note the bug mentioned in the [tips and tricks](#tips-and-tricks) section below.